geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ### Removing Header from the Admin section and deprecating the old UserManager and GroupManagerPlugin

-The old `UserManager` and `GroupManager` plugin has been deprecated.
-The new UserManger and GroupManager are using ResourceGridPlugin.
-Apart from this the Header from the Admin/Manager  is removed from `localConfig.json`.
+The old `UserManager` and `GroupManager` plugin has been removed and replace with new plugins under the `web/client/plugins/ResourcesCatalog/` folder.
+Also the `Header` plugin has been removed from Admin/Manager so the configuration in `localConfig.json` should be updated as follow:

 ```diff
 {